 9. Dirty hair?
 No problem… just curl it.

 Thanks, Pamela.
-From suggesting that we buy special tumblers for booze, our goofy trip to Target, and taking my phone… you were a riot to room with!
+From suggesting that we buy special tumblers for drinks, our goofy trip to Target, and taking my phone… you were a riot to room with!

 10. There’s so much love… um, lots of it.